Late October~Early November, 2020(2nd Press)

 In contrast to the techno pop and new wave sensations that swept the musical subcultures of Tokyo in the 80's, the analog and acoustic sounds they played were somewhat nostalgic.
 Instead of edgy and futuristic synth sounds, they intentionally tried to portray in the sound the scenery captured on the monochrome screen of an old European movie, and the Japanese houses of the 1950s where they were born and raised.
 They yearned for the landscape on the veranda.
 D.I.Y. - a time when there was no word for bedroom recording.
 Suzuki and Kojima dreamed of nostalgic, new, popular music that no one had heard on cassette.

 This work, "Asagao", is the first cassette work in a series of several demo tapes produced before the debut of "World Standard" (produced by Haruomi Hosono from NON-STANDARD label in 1985).
 In addition to being distributed among the members' friends, copies of the cassette tapes were sent to NHK-FM “Sound Street” (Tuesday personality: Ryuichi Sakamoto) - a demo tape special that had started broadcasting from the previous year, as well as cassette magazine “TRA” and Alpha/YEN labels who dubbed and passed out about 20 copies of the cassette.
 The original tape was restored by remastering, without changing the order of the songs at that time, and will be released for the first time on vinyl LP.

 "Asagao" was remastered by Masato Hara.
 The cover was redesigned by Yu Yokoyama from the original design of the cassette, and all other design work and configurations, including the inserts, are also handled by Yu Yokoyama.
-Scheduled to be released in August 2020.
+Scheduled to be released on September 22rd, 2020.

 ・Only those who purchased with pianola records will receive a signature, numbering, and a sticker by Sohichiro Suzuki.